websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

 ![The data provider settings form is ready for work.](./writing-a-custom-data-provider/images/05.png)

 The settings form currently contains some default fields needed by all data providers that appear in the Forms UI: Name, Description, and a section for defining its permissions.
-You get these simply by adding your settings with the `_ddmDataProviderInstanceSettings.getSettings(...)` call.
+You get these by adding your settings with the `_ddmDataProviderInstanceSettings.getSettings(...)` call.
 The Outputs field is the inherited `outputParameters` field you added to the layout, which is really a nested field consisting of a Label, Path, and Type.

 ### Implementing the `DDMDataProviderSettingsProvider`